The Verizon bill that you’ve been ignoring has now gone into collections and the calls are flooding in. What now?

 If they’re not able to validate the account, try requesting deletion in exchange for payment.
 Remember, it may take a little effort on your part but it’s well worth the legwork.

 Get Help from the Professionals

-But what if the tactics listed above aren’t working or the account has already been sold to another collection agency and you don’t want to deal with it?
+But what if the tactics listed above aren’t working or the account has already been sold and you don’t want to deal with it?
 At this point, it may be in your best interest to solicit the help of a professional credit repair company.